carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

       - id: 'deploy-with-kapp'
         run: |-
           kapp deploy -a app -f simple-app.yml -y

 ```

-Here is the sample [Github Repo](https://github.com/sethiyash/carvel-kapp-oidc-github) which contain a github action and simple-app.yml which we will deploy using kapp.
+Please refer to this [Github Repo](https://github.com/sethiyash/carvel-kapp-oidc-github) which contain a github action and simple-app.yml which we will deploy on GKE using kapp.

 ## Join us on Slack and GitHub